Hello Friends! My home is finally decorated for the holiday season, and I am so excited to share my cottage style Christmas home tour with you!

 As you move into the dining room from the living area, one of my favorite features in our 1930’s home is the archway that connects the two rooms.
 This year I decided to layer eucalyptus garland with cedar, and I love the way it looks!

 For the dining space, I tucked cedar wherever I could.
-I love adding it the lantern with some pretty ribbon, as well as above our corner cupboard and my cutting board display.
+I love adding it to the lantern chandelier above our dining table with some pretty ribbon, as well as above our corner cupboard and my cutting board display.

-I also added cedar to our DIY shelves, and I love the way it looks with my Grandmother’s old Santa molds nestled here and there.
+I also added cedar to our DIY shelves, and I love the green pops of color with my Grandmother’s old Santa molds nestled here and there.

 Cottage Style Christmas Tour – Kitchen